top of page

 Saturday January 10, 2026 11 am to 12:30

 Juniper is called Enebærbusk, literally translating to one berry bush.
 Along with Mugwort, it was among the first green things to surface after the ice sheets receded, uncovering Norway, Sweden, and Finland.
 You will learn stories, songs, and rituals for both winter and spring.
 Juniper is sacred, special, and healing.
 Our relationship to this beloved plant is preserved in Norwegian folklore.
-Join the funQ
+Join the fun!

-North House Folk School - Register!
+Cosmic SoundNorth House Folk School - Register!

-Cosmic Sound Saturday January 24 through Sunday January 25.
+Saturday January 24 through Sunday January 25.

 Any tube or pipe such as a swan bone, cow horn, or hollowed out branch will give anyone, anywhere in the world, three special Nature tones.
 These three tones bind life on earth.
 Edda poems name them as giants of creation.
 Cow calls and ritual songs preserve them.
 Kari learned the techniques, rituals, and lore of the Elderberry Branch flute from Aksel Striim in Denmark and seljefløyte (willow bark flute), from Hans Frederik Jacobsen in Norway in 2023.
 Every student will make an overtone flute to take home with them.